Charles Stewart Drewry

 In 1928, Vincent Drewry, as a 'Railway Officer', visited Argentina.

-The pictures below show 1908 and 1910 railcars in production.
+The pictures on the right show 1908, Teddington, and 1910, BSA, railcars in production.

 'A Catalogue of the Papers of the Birmingham Small Arms Company Limited' in www.warwick.ac.uk: MSS.19A/1/2/4 (Dec 1908) mentions an "order for manufacture of 10 Drewry railcars".